ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 3
 ### October 7, 2019

 Watched several more tutorial videos for django.
-Also read some stuff for courseworks.
+Read some stuff for courseworks.

 ### October 8, 2019